seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 How can that be?

 **THERSITES**
-Why, he stalks up and down like a peacock,–a stride
+Why, he stalks up and down like a peacock,--a stride
 and a stand: ruminates like an hostess that hath no
 arithmetic but her brain to set down her reckoning:
 bites his lip with a politic regard, as who should
-say ‘There were wit in this head, an ’twould out;’
+say 'There were wit in this head, an 'twould out;'
 and so there is, but it lies as coldly in him as fire
 in a flint, which will not show without knocking.
-The man’s undone forever; for if Hector break not his
+The man's undone forever; for if Hector break not his
-neck i’ the combat, he’ll break ‘t himself in
+neck i' the combat, he'll break 't himself in
 vain-glory.
-He knows not me: I said ’Good morrow,
+He knows not me: I said 'Good morrow,
-Ajax;’ and he replies ‘Thanks, Agamemnon.’
+Ajax;' and he replies 'Thanks, Agamemnon.'
 What think
 you of this man that takes me for the general?
-He’s
+He's
 grown a very land-fish, language-less, a monster.
 A plague of opinion! a man may wear it on both
 sides, like a leather jerkin.